esl-epfl/x-heep/ProgramFlash.md

 Remember to set the `boot_sel_i` and `execute_from_flash_i` switches to 1.
 Reset the logic (so the x-heep reset and not the bitstream reset) and enjoy.

+Additional note: To use the flash directly from X-HEEP, you first need to execute from the PC any iceprog command targeting the Flash.
+On the exit of any iceprog program, the FTDI pins will be set to high impedance.
+If this is not performed, the pins from the FTDI won't be on high impedance and the SPI signals cannot be driven from X-HEEP (or any other device).